jimhigson/oboe.js-dissertation/main/main.md

 phase.
 For example, the network component which hides browser differences does not know how to create the underlying XHR that it adapts.
-Undoubtedly, by not instantiating its own transport this component presents a less friendly interface: it's data source is no longer a hidden implementation detail but exposed as a part of it's API as the responsibility of the caller.
+Undoubtedly, by not instantiating its own transport this component presents a less friendly interface: its data source is no longer a hidden implementation detail but exposed as a part of its API as the responsibility of the caller.
 I feel this disadvantage is mitigated by the interface being purely internal.
 Dependency injection in this case allows the tests to be written more simply because it is